-How Marble is Made
+How Is Marble Formed?

 Igneous rocks are formed directly from lava or the earth’s molten core.
 Marble is formed from limestone.
-In geological terms, marble is a crystallized form of limestone or dolomite.
+In geological terms, Marble is a crystallized form of limestone or dolomite.

-Stone cutters use a broader definition – we’ll call the crystallized forms of a few other stones marble, too, as they have similar veining and take the same high gloss polish in a way other stones don’t.
-This is because stone cutters have been working with marble for thousands of years, long before anyone could tell the difference between calcium carbonate and magnesium silicate.
+Stonecutters use a broader definition – we’ll call the crystallized forms of a few other stones Marble, too, as they have similar veining and take the same high gloss polish in a way other stones don’t.
+This is because stone cutters have been working with Marble for thousands of years, long before anyone could tell the difference between calcium carbonate and magnesium silicate.
 They both look beautiful, so what does it matter?